-Professor of Music Therapy at Temple University, Philadelphia, US
+Professor, Music Therapy Program, Temple University, USA

 Wendy L. Magee PhD is Professor of Music Therapy at Temple University, Philadelphia.
 She has an extensive background of more than 35 years in neurological rehabilitation as a music therapy clinician, researcher, manager and trainer in Australia, England, and Ireland before moving to the USA in 2011.
 Her clinical experience with people with complex needs incorporated technology within music therapy practice over this period, positioning her to research the clinical applications of music technology supported by the Leverhulme Foundation, the American Music Therapy Association and, most recently, the GRAMMY Foundation.
 Her seminal work Music Technology in Therapeutic and Health Settings published by Jessica Kingsley in 2013 explored practice, research and emerging theory on the applications of wide ranging technologies in clinical settings.
 Current research collaborations span Europe, South America, America and Asia.
-She is a former Chairperson of the British Society for Music Therapy, a former board member of the International Association of Music and Medicine, and serves on the editorial boards of several music therapy journals.
+She is a former Chairperson of the British Society for Music Therapy, a board member of the International Association of Music and Medicine, and serves on the editorial boards of several music therapy journals.

 Title: Access, agency and aesthetics: developments music therapy and technology

 Technology in its broadest sense has long afforded access to music-making in situations where the use of traditional instruments limits access.
 Whether adaptive or digital, music technology can enhance an individual’s agency in creativity.
 Beyond merely physical advantages, the recent widespread adoption of virtual platforms has illustrated the affordances that technology may offer from geographical and economic perspectives as well.
 However, many challenges persist from aesthetic and sensory perspectives.
 This presentation will share latest developments globally in technological applications in music therapy, considering cultural, aesthetic and ethical dimensions.